srlinuxamericas/ac3-grpc/README.md

 Login to the VM using the credentials on your sheet.

-This Git repo is already cloned to your VM.

-But in case you need it, use the below command to clone this repo to your VM.
+Clone the Git repo to your VM:

 ```
 git clone https://github.com/srlinuxamericas/ac3-grpc.git